 [before 1800] The course aims to give the student rapid mastery of Chaucer’s English and an active appreciation of his poetry.
 No prior knowledge of Middle English is expected.
 A knowledge of Modern English grammar and its nomenclature, or a similar knowledge of another language, will be helpful.
 Short critical papers and frequent declamation in class.
 The emphasis will be on Chaucer’s humor, irony, and his narrative and dramatic gifts.
 We will read most of the poetic Tales and excerpts from the two prose Tales.
 Three class hours per week.

-Spring semester.
-Professor Nelson.2016-17: Not offered
+Omitted 2017-18.
+Professor Nelson.2017-18: Not offered

-Limited to 50 students.
 Fall semester.
-Visiting Professor Berek.2016-17: Offered in Fall 2016
+Visiting Professor Adams.2017-18: Offered in Fall 2017

-(Offered as ENGL 339 and SWAG 339.) [before 1800] “A woman must have money and a room of her own if she is to write fiction,” Virginia Woolf famously said in 1929.
+(Offered as ENGL 339 and SWAG 339) [before 1800] “A woman must have money and a room of her own if she is to write fiction,” Virginia Woolf famously said in 1929.
 What did the landscape of women’s writing look like before women were allowed such liberties, and what effects did their social conditions have on their writing?
 This course focuses on the work of early female writers, from the medieval to the Romantic period–many of whom are still overlooked today.

 We will survey a range of writing by women from 1350 to 1850, putting English and American poets into conversation with political agitators, religious mystics and martyrs, the authors of woman-centered periodicals, and novelists.
 Our readings will include well-known works by Aphra Behn and Jane Austen along with lesser-known and even anonymous women-authored poetry, fiction, and non-fiction.
 Secondary readings by feminist critics and historians such as Virginia Woolf, Judith Butler, and Toril Moi will frame our discussions.
 We will ask, how did women writers participate in or drive the invention of new literary forms, such as the periodical and the novel?
 Does women’s writing have specific formal or stylistic characteristics, and are these affected by women’s social standing and access to education?
 What does an English literary history that fully includes women’s writing look like, and how does it differ from standard literary histories?

 Limited to 25 students.
-Omitted 2016-17.
+Omitted 2017-18.
 Professors Nelson and Worsley.

-2016-17: Not offered
+2017-18: Not offered